Azure/azure-sdk-for-js/sdk/ai/ai-projects/README.md

 #### Create Run, Run_and_Process, or Stream

-To process your message, you can use `createRun` or `createAndProcessRun`.

-`createRun` requests the Agent to process the message without polling for the result.
-If you are using `function tools`, your code is responsible for polling for the result and acknowledging the status of `Run`.
-When the status is `requires_action`, your code is responsible for calling the function tools.
-For a code sample, visit [`sample_agents_functions.py`](https://github.com/Azure/azure-sdk-for-js/tree/main/ai/ai-projects/samples/agentsWithFunctionTool.ts).

 Here is an example of `createRun` and poll until the run is completed:

 ```javascript